libgdx/libgdx.github.io/_posts/2019/2019-07-01-older posts.md

 categories: news
 ---

-If you're looking for the old blog posts, don't worry, they are still on the [BadLogicGames site](https://www.badlogicgames.com/wordpress/).
+If you're looking for the old blog posts, don't worry, they are still available via the [Internet Archive](https://web.archive.org/web/20201109040808/http://www.badlogicgames.com/wordpress/).
+The old [forum](https://web.archive.org/web/20201028185002/https://www.badlogicgames.com/forum/) can be found there as well.